Difference Between MOA and AOA

 As defined under section 2(56) of The Companies Act, 2013 Memorandum of Association is defined as originally drafted or altered during time as per Companies Act or any previous law.

 Memorandum of Association, also widely known as the Charter of Company, is the most important document a company has for itself.
-It is a document required by the company at the time of its incorporation.
-The registrar of companies asks for an MOA at the time of Incorporation.
+It is a document that the registrar of companies asks by the company at the time of its incorporation.
+A MOA is a legal instrument that contains the fundamental information about the business and its formation objective.

 Memorandum of Association basically lays down the scope, powers, objective, duties, and authorities of the company and its shareholders.
 Beyond these powers, a company cannot do anything.
-Thus, any act did beyond the powers of the MOA is void-ab-initio and ultra vires.
+Thus, any act performed beyond the ones that are stated in the MOA is void-ab-initio and ultra vires.
 This makes the actions of the company restricted.

 It protects the company from outsiders and vice-versa.
 It is assumed that the outsider has complete knowledge of the company and has read the MOA as it is a public document protecting the interests of the company and outsider.